| FREQUENTLY

 For

+is a Pre-Listing Inspection/Consultation?
 The process of the Pre-Listing Inspection is identical

 to a Pre-Purchase inspection but the goal of the inspection